 5. Discussion and conclusions

 We have shown that there are significant regional differences in GHS implementation coverage.
-The summarized results of the indicator testing above, showed that government effectiveness stands out as a key explanatory factor for GHS implementation in this indicator set.
+The summarized results of the indicator testing above, showed that government effectiveness stands out as a key factor in this indicator set that is generally associated with GHS implementation.
 While GDP per capita was not a significant predictor of GHS implementation after accounting for other variables in the regression, it was statistically associated with GHS status by itself, as well as highly correlated with government effectiveness (0.74).
 Due to this expectedly strong relationship between financial and regulatory capacity, it is fair to say that both likely play a role in GHS implementation, although regulatory capacity appeared to be more directly associated in our data.
 For the motivational factors, the commitment to international collaboration and to occupational health and safety stand out as important factors for countries, as well as the degree of trade openness.

-Although our proposed indicators appear to explain a large proportion of variation in GHS status outcomes (R2=0.57), there are undoubtedly other factors influencing GHS implementation.
+Although our proposed indicators appear to statistically account for a large proportion of variation in GHS status outcomes (R2=0.57), there are undoubtedly other factors influencing GHS implementation.
 It is instructive to examine countries that, based on their combined levels of indicators, would be unlikely to implement GHS but have implemented it regardless (high ”residuals” with GHS).
 These countries include the Kyrgyz Republic, Ecuador, Georgia, Indonesia, Kazakhstan, Zambia, Belarus, Philippines, Armenia, Greece, Montenegro, Malta, Bosnia and Herzegovina, Albania and Mexico.
 Let’s explore some additional circumstances that may influence implementation with a starting point in these “unexpected” implementers.
 Greece is a member of the European Union and thus obliged to implement the GHS.
 Albania, Georgia and Bosnia and Herzegovina are European countries with aspiration to increase collaboration with the European Union, and where GHS implementation is part of a legislative alignment that will support the accession process.
 An aspiration to join a community may have a broad political support in a country and pull together available resources needed in several topic areas for preparing the accession.
-This has been seen earlier for e.g. Montreal Protocol implementation where accession to the EU served as an important motivating factor for several countries [58].
+This has been seen earlier for e.g. Montreal Protocol implementation where accession to the EU served as an important motivating factor for several countries [51].
 Four other countries, Armenia, Kazakhstan, Belarus and the Kyrgyz Republic have decided to introduce joint legislation implementing GHS as part of the Eurasian Economic Union (EAEU).
 Mexico is another example, and here it is not unlikely that the collaboration within the North American Free Trade Agreement (NAFTA) has played a role as a motivational factor for Mexico, aligning the GHS requirements for the workplace with the US and Canada.
 In all these cases, collected data suggest that the aspiration to join, or the membership in, a regional trade organization, may play the role of a powerful “pull factor” for GHS implementation.

+In this context, it is also important to point out that the European Union with its joint chemicals regulations including full legal GHS implementation constitute a special case with no other comparable regional organization.
+The EU has a history of setting mandatory and high environmental standards in a global comparison, with EU regulations also mandating the sub-national level [52].
+The EU member states, at this moment in time 28, make out the majority of the 50 countries with full legal GHS implementation in this study.
+In addition, as noted above, the EU also influences other countries outside the EU which may increase these countries motivation to implement GHS.
+EU may thus have influenced the global implementation pattern mapped in this study in a way that may not be completely transparent in the presented indicators.